History of California before 1900: Outside influences

 In this period, American and European traders began entering California in search of beaver.
-Using the Siskiyou Trail, Old Spanish Trail, and later, the California Trail, these trading parties arrived in California, often without the knowledge or approval of the Mexican authorities, and laid the foundation for the arrival of later Gold Rush-era Forty-Niners, farmers and ranchers.
+Using the Siskiyou Trail, Old Spanish Trail, and later, the California Trail, these trading parties arrived in California, often without the knowledge or approval of the Mexican authorities, and laid the foundation for the arrival of later California gold rush-era Forty-Niners, farmers and ranchers.

-In 1840, the American adventurer, writer and lawyer Richard Henry Dana, Jr., wrote of his experiences aboard ship off California in the 1830s in Two Years Before the Mast.
+In 1840, the American adventurer, writer and lawyer Richard Henry Dana Jr., wrote of his experiences aboard ship off California in the 1830s in Two Years Before the Mast.

-The leader of a French scientific expedition to California, Eugène Duflot de Mofras, wrote in 1840, "...it is evident that California will belong to whatever nation chooses to send there a man-of-war and two hundred men."
-In 1841, General Vallejo wrote Governor Alvarado that "...there is no doubt that France is intriguing to become mistress of California", but a series of troubled French governments did not uphold French interests in the area.
+The leader of a French scientific expedition to California, Eugène Duflot de Mofras, wrote in 1840 that "it is evident that California will belong to whatever nation chooses to send there a man-of-war and two hundred men."
+In 1841, General Vallejo wrote Governor Alvarado that "there is no doubt that France is intriguing to become mistress of California", but a series of troubled French governments did not uphold French interests in the area.
 During disagreements with Mexicans, the German-Swiss francophile John Sutter threatened to raise the French flag over California and place himself and his settlement, New Helvetia, under French protection.

 American interest and immigrants

 Although a small number of American traders and trappers had lived in California since the early 1830s, the first organized overland party of American immigrants was the Bartleson–Bidwell Party of 1841.
-With mules and on foot, this pioneering group groped its way across the continent using the still untested California Trail.
-Also in 1841, an overland exploratory party of the United States Exploring Expedition came down the Siskiyou Trail from the Pacific Northwest.
+With mules and on foot, the party crossed the continent using the still untested California Trail.
+Also in 1841, an overland exploratory party of the U.S. Exploring Expedition came down the Siskiyou Trail from the Pacific Northwest.
 In 1844, Caleb Greenwood guided the Stephens–Townsend–Murphy Party, the first settlers to take wagons over the Sierra Nevada.
 In 1846, the misfortunes of the Donner Party earned notoriety as they struggled to enter California.